pexip/os-python-cryptography/docs/x509/reference.rst

         identifier for the :class:`~cryptography.x509.OCSPNoCheck` extension
         type.

+    .. attribute:: TLS_FEATURE

+        Corresponds to the dotted string ``"1.3.6.1.5.5.7.1.24"``.
+The identifier for the :class:`~cryptography.x509.TLSFeature` extension
+        type.

     .. attribute:: CRL_NUMBER

         Corresponds to the dotted string ``"2.5.29.20"``.
 The identifier for the ``CRLNumber`` extension type.
 This extension only has meaning for certificate revocation lists.

+    .. attribute:: DELTA_CRL_INDICATOR

+        .. versionadded:: 2.1

+        Corresponds to the dotted string ``"2.5.29.27"``.
+The identifier for the ``DeltaCRLIndicator`` extension type.
+This extension only has meaning for certificate revocation lists.

+    .. attribute:: PRECERT_SIGNED_CERTIFICATE_TIMESTAMPS

+        .. versionadded:: 1.9

+        Corresponds to the dotted string ``"1.3.6.1.4.1.11129.2.4.2"``.

+    .. attribute:: PRECERT_POISON

+        .. versionadded:: 2.4

+        Corresponds to the dotted string ``"1.3.6.1.4.1.11129.2.4.3"``.

     .. attribute:: POLICY_CONSTRAINTS

         Corresponds to the dotted string ``"2.5.29.36"``.
 The identifier for the :class:`~cryptography.x509.PolicyConstraints` extension type.

+    .. attribute:: FRESHEST_CRL

+        Corresponds to the dotted string ``"2.5.29.46"``.
+The identifier for the :class:`~cryptography.x509.FreshestCRL` extension type.

+    .. attribute:: ISSUING_DISTRIBUTION_POINT

+        .. versionadded:: 2.4

+        Corresponds to the dotted string ``"2.5.29.28"``.

 .. class:: CRLEntryExtensionOID